joescii/lift-ng/README.md

 ## Change log

+* *0.6.3*: Fixes a client-side error that occurs when a model returned from a service contains a `null` field.
+This bug was likely introduced in *0.6.0*.
 * *0.6.2*: Fixes for bugs exposed by placing two `NgModelBinder`s in two different controllers on one page.
 * *0.6.1*: Added support for `scala.concurrent.Future`.
 * *0.6.0*: Introduction of [embedded futures](#embedded-futures).